lintondf/COVIDtoTimeSeries/analysis/ANALYSIS.md

 Daily Death Growth Rate (DDGR) in the 10 US States with the highest death tolls.

 DDGR is the cube root of Arnold Kling's [Three Day Death Reproduction Rate (3DDRR)](http://www.arnoldkling.com/blog/the-3ddrr/).
-The 3DDRR is calculated by dividing the number of deaths on a given day by the number of deaths three days previously.
+The 3DDRR is calculated by dividing the cumulative total number of deaths on a given day by the  cumulative total number of deaths three days previously.
 Taking the cube root converts this to the geometric mean for the three days.
 These values are LOWESS filtered to generate a local-error minimizing non-parametric trend.

-If no further deaths occur the DDGR will be 1.0.
+If deaths remain constant over the three days, the DDGR equals one.
 A value of 2 would indicate that the number of deaths doubles every day.

 ![US States with Highest Death Toll - Daily Death Growth Rates](https://github.com/lintondf/COVIDtoTimeSeries/raw/master/analysis/States10WorstDDGR.png)